- Updated May 20, 2026

 Ready to Sell Without the Guesswork?

-If you have unopened diabetic supplies you no longer need, shipping sealed products in good condition can help protect their resale value and reduce the risk of rejected or unpaid items.
-Many people choose to sell unused diabetic test strips after prescription changes, switching brands, or no longer needing extra supplies.
+If you have unopened diabetic supplies you no longer need, shipping sealed products in good condition can help help maintain buyer eligibility and reduce the risk of rejected or unpaid items.
+Many people choose to sell unused diabetic test strips after product changes, switching brands, or no longer needing extra supplies.

-For sellers looking to safely sell diabetic supplies and get paid quickly, Cash 4 Diabetic Strips helps simplify the process with prepaid shipping labels, fast evaluations, and secure payment options for eligible products.
+For sellers looking to safely sell diabetic supplies and get paid quickly, Cash 4 Diabetic Strips helps simplify the process with prepaid shipping labels, product evaluations, and secure payment options for eligible products.